INFORMATION FOR REVIEWERS

 Reviewers List in OJIM

 An annual list of reviewers is published in each year for the previous year.
-For example, reviewers who did one or more reviews in 2021 will be listed in the reviewer list published in 2022.
+For example, reviewers who did one or more reviews in 2022 are listed in the OJIM 2022 Reviewer List published in 2023.

 This list is archived in IEEE Xplore, similar to a regular paper, and can be used by reviewers as official proof of their review activities for IEEE OJIM.